adrelanos/aeternity-wiki/Idea-Box.md

 ## Migrating Zack's notes into wiki format

 Over the months of development Zack has accumulated a lot of notes - https://github.com/aeternity/testnet/tree/master/docs - even though the folder name says `docs` it is more suited for `wiki` - a lot of use cases and great examples.
 ***
-## Handling of page translations

-**If you translate a page into your language do it this way:**

-**page title example:**
-- [German]-Titel-der-original-Seite
-- [Spanish]-Título-de-la-página-de-origen
-- [Italian]-Titolo-della-pagina-di-origine

-and so on.
-***

-## Handling of page titles

-- Do not change the name of the page titles until 30th of May 2017.
-Because this will break something inside the commit history, I think it's only an issue from outside the æternity team but the community will be nervous to be losing a lot of work, because @zwilla accidentally did it, too many times.
-(He really sorry for that)

-***